sectorsedgecommunity/mapping-docs/docs/json/environment.md

 ---

 # Json file → Environment
-You can copy into your own maps and edit it.
-Remove the comments when you copy this into your map.

 ```json
 // Skybox: valid options: ad, cf, rw, is, lb, mc, st
 // AD: Used on Aegis Desert, Aegis Oasis, Devoid Wasteland.
 Open desert with a clear sky, mountains and plenty of sand.
 A pink planet (moon?) and blue planet with rings.